Roper–Logan–Tierney model of nursing: Activities of living

 These activities, outlining both the norm for the patient as well as any changes that may have resulted from current changes in condition, are assessed on admission onto a ward or service, and are reviewed as the patient progresses and as the care plan evolves.
 To provide effective care, all of the patient's needs (which are determined by assessing the patient's specific abilities and preferences relative to each activity, based on the factors listed) must be met as practicably as possible through supporting the patient to meet those needs independently or by providing the care directly, most preferably by a combination of the two.

 By considering changes in the dependence-independence continuum, one can see how the patient is either improving or failing to improve, providing evidence either for or against the current care plan and giving guidance as to the level of care the patient does or may require.
 This value only results when the assessment is done frequently as changes occur and if it is combined with health improvement and health promotion.
 It is not effective in a paternalistic environment where all care is provided for an individual even when self care is possible.

 Factors influencing activities of living

 The following factors that affect ALs are identified.
 Nancy Roper, when interviewed by members of the Royal College of Nursing's (RCN) Association of Nursing Students at RCN Congress in 2002 in Harrogate stated that the greatest disappointment she held for the use of the model in the UK was the lack of application of the five factors listed below, citing that these are the factors which make the model holistic, and that failure to consider these factors means that the resulting assessment is both incomplete and flawed.
 She implored students to support the use of the model through promoting an understanding of these factors as an element of the model.

-These factors do not stand alone; they are used to determine the individual's relative independence (and requirements to restore independence) for each other activities of daily living.
+These factors do not stand alone; they are used to determine the individual's relative independence (and requirements to restore independence) for each other activity of daily living.